-After the successful completion of the paper, the students will be able to -
+After the successful completion of the paper, the student will be able to -

 - 1. Associate with the social, political, economic, religious and literary conditions of the respective literary ages. - 2.
-Have Knowledge regarding the major writers of the respective literary ages and their works. - 3.
-Develop critical thinking while analyzing texts and articulate their views on the issues of gender, race, nationality, culture and class
+Discuss the major writers of the respective literary ages and their works. - 3.
+Develop critical thinking while analyzing texts. - 4.
+Articulate their views on the issues of gender, race, nationality, culture and class.

-Unit 1
+Unit l

-\Chaucer : From "Prologue to the Canterbury Tales"
+Chaucer From "Prologue to the Canterbury Tales"

-\Donne : The Flea
+Donne The Flea